 •Criminal Suit District Court

 Extensive criminal records check becomes absolutely crucial to ensure a completely secure workplace- free from criminal intent.
-With criminal records check, one can be rest assured of hiring individuals with a clean past.
+With criminal records check, one can rest assured of hiring individuals with a clean past.
 This also involves Litigate database searches.
-Litigation database check verifies if any proprietary or public database such as civil litigation database, criminal databases and/or regulatory compliance database feature a candidate’s name.
-Both Indian and global databases can be checked to reveal any link the candidate might have to organised crime or has been mentioned in any litigation.
+A litigation database check verifies if any proprietary or public database such as civil litigation database, criminal database, and/or regulatory compliance database features a candidate’s name.
+Both Indian and global databases can be checked to reveal any link the candidate might have to organized crime or have been mentioned in any litigation.
 When criminal records check is not carried out by a competent professional agency, such crimes can lead to the company’s reputation being damaged beyond repair.
-A study showed that in India, discrepancies related to criminal record and references were to the tune of 19.5% in 2016.
+A study showed that in India, discrepancies related to criminal records and references were to the tune of 19.5% in 2016.

 Also Read: How online criminal record checks are done in India